dentarg/auth0-blog/_posts/2017-04-10-how-the-blockchain-could-change-the-idea-of-identity.markdown

 For example, if you apply for a loan, the bank collects information about you to verify you for that loan.
 In today's world, they can — and will — [share that information](https://www.fdic.gov/consumers/privacy/yourrights/) with telemarketers, the airlines, and other third parties who are trying to target you as a consumer.

 Giving all of one's recordable data back to an individual would be a radical shift in the way that we can access and grant access to personal information about ourselves.
 It would also save us time and energy, since we wouldn't have to jump through bureaucratic hoops every time we wanted to recall a piece of information about ourselves, whether that's from the bank, government, or hospital.
+This identity would be shared within the particular blockchain, but there is no central blockchain.
+Many blockchains already exist and identity is not shared between them.

 For example, you might have to return and [sign a written request](https://www.berkshirehealthsystems.org/BMCMedicalRecords) form to get your own medical scans released to you, even if you are still technically the owner of that information about your person.